EASI-STRESS/easistrain/doc/reference_frames.rst

 Coordinate systems
 ==================

-This page defines the coordinate systems in which *easistrain* defines the scattering vector and .
+This page defines the coordinate systems in which *easistrain* defines the scattering vector.

 Sample reference frame
 ----------------------